Birtsmorton Court Wedding Photography

 Deborah’s dad came to visit mid-morning, and he took this opportunity to run through his speech with his daughter.
 I think the expression on her face says it all!

 With hair and make-up complete, it was time for the bridal party to get dressed.
-For this, they moved from the Garden House to a beautifully appointed bedroom in the main house itself.
+For this, they moved from the Garden House to the Bridal Suite, a beautifully appointed bedroom in the west wing of the main house itself.
 This secluded hideaway features an ornate four-poster bed and a vintage mirror.
 The room also has a stunning view over the terrace and gardens below, but more about that later…

 I absolutely love these black and white images of Deb having her wedding dress tied.
 She has a look of serenity that’s seldom seen in brides this close to their wedding!
 With Deb dressed and the bridesmaids ready to go, I took the opportunity to head to the church and take a few photos of groom with the best man, as well as some candid photos of the guests arriving.